gogins/csound-extended/REALTIME-AUDIO.md

-# How to Configure Ubuntu for Optimal Audio
+# How to Configure Ubuntu for Optimal Real-Time Audio

-On my NUC and perhaps on other Linux computers, configuring the system for efficient, dropout-free, low-latency audio can be tricky.
-It is desirable to disable PulseAudio, and then to make Csound use ALSA with the _native_ audio frame rate and sample size.
+On my NUC and perhaps on other Linux computers, configuring the system for efficient, dropout-free, low-latency real-time audio can be tricky.
+It is desirable to disable PulseAudio, and then to make Csound use ALSA with the _native_ audio frame rate and sample size, which depends on the operating system audio driver and the audio interface device.

 ## Disable PulseAudio

-Edit /etc/pulse/client conf and reconfigure autospawn (turn it off):
+Edit `/etc/pulse/client.conf` and reconfigure `autospawn` (turn it off):
 ```
 ; autospawn = yes
 autospawn = no